Home

 1. Preheat oven to 325F.

-2. Heat oil in a large nonstick skillet over medium heat.
+2. Place a large non-stick skillet over medium heat with 1/4 cup veggie broth.
 Add next 8 ingredients.
 Saute 5 minutes, or until tender.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
 Add tomato juice.
 Cook 8 minutes or until reduced to 2 1/2 cups.

 3. Combine black beans and half of tomato juice mixture in a bowl; stir well & set aside.
 Stir cannellini beans into remaining tomato juice mix; set aside.